• The Institute for the Study of Resilience in Youth (ISRY)

 The Institute for the Study of Resilience in Youth (ISRY) is a research institute located at McLean Hospital and Harvard Medical School.
 Through conducting and disseminating actionable research, we support the well-being of young people and the adults who support them.

-ISRY is a leader in the movement to connect science, technology, engineering, and mathematics (STEM) and social-emotional development (SED).
-In order to bridge the resource gap in high-poverty and other underserved communities, our team creates evidence-based tools and frameworks to inform educators and education leaders about STEM learning as well as the social-emotional development and mental health of their students.
+ISRY is a leader in the movement to connect science, technology, engineering, and mathematics (STEM) and resiliency skills.
+To provide resources to all communities, our team creates evidence-based tools and frameworks to inform educators and education leaders about STEM learning as well as the resilience and mental health of their students.

 • Looking for help with program evaluation?